Classroom Plus Plus (CPP) Developer Guide

 • Alternative 2: Individual command knows how to undo/redo by itself.

-• Pros: Will use less memory (e.g. for delete, just save the contact being deleted).
+• Pros: Will use less memory (e.g. for delete, just save the contact, class, or assignment being deleted).

 • Cons: We must ensure that the implementation of each individual command are correct.